Requirements FOR THE A.B. Degree in English

 To apply, undergraduate students should follow the standard application procedure for the MA program during their junior year.
 The GRE requirement will be waived.
 Additionally, admitted AB/MA students should prepare an updated application the following year so that they may be considered for funding when they enter the MA program proper.
 Students should direct questions about both the AB/MA and the MA programs to the current Academic Coordinator and/or the current Director of Graduate Studies.

-The English minor consists of six courses: two Foundation course (ENGL-090 AND ENGL-091 or 092) and four electives (either Levels I or II).
-At least four of these courses must be ENGL courses taken in this department.
+The English minor consists of six courses: two Foundation course (ENGL-090 AND ENGL-091 or 092) and four electives at any level.
+At least four of the six minor courses must be ENGL courses taken in this department.